 All work in this course should employ inclusive language, which shows that the writer honors the diversity of the human race by not using language that would universalize one element of humanity to the exclusion of others.
 Examples of areas in which non-inclusivity commonly occurs include racist, sexist, homophobic, transphobic, or otherwise discriminatory language.
 Disrespectful or threatening speech or behavior will not be tolerated.
-Students who disregard this policy will receive zero credit for that activity and be asked to leave the class.
+Students who ignore this policy will be marked as absent for that class activity.